andersonlribeiro/challenge/README.md

 a private git repository to which you should have or will receive access shortly.

-Have a README file describing:
+Please provide also a README file describing:
 * implementation details
 * what preprocessors, frameworks it used and why (if they've been used)
 * possible ways of improving the application

 Contain the following **executables**:
-* `setup` - for installing the dependencies and other setup related tasks
+* `bin/setup` - for installing the dependencies and other setup related tasks
-* `start` - for starting the web application on a port given through the ENV variable PORT or defaulting to a default one
+* `bin/start` - for starting the web application on a port given through the ENV variable PORT or defaulting to a default one (if needed)
-* `test` - for running the test suite
+* `bin/test` - for running the test suite (if you made it)

 The completed version of the code should be marked with a git tag `v1.0.0`

+If you're not able to deliver the challenge completed in every part, feel free to release at least the index.
+Developing the whole challenge it's pretty time consuming after all :)

 ### Mobile